MZelenovic/Brucella-ovis---analysis-of-histopathological-changes/README.md

 cd Brucella-ovis---analysis-of-histopathological-changes

 Open the Jupyter Notebook:
-jupyter notebook "Analysis of histopathological changes.ipynb" jupyter notebook "Epididymis cluster analysis.ipynb" Follow the instructions in the notebook to perform tumor classification.
+jupyter notebook "Analysis of histopathological changes.ipynb" or jupyter notebook "Epididymis cluster analysis.ipynb" Follow the instructions in the notebook to perform tumor classification.